Jenny Harrison (Shortland Street): Storylines

 Jenny was shocked when her former husband Barry Harrison (Alistair Browning) strode back into town but nonetheless, the two reconciled.
 However Barry hit Jenny and it was soon revealed his constant bashing was the reason for their break up.
 They again broke up and Barry was even disowned by the couples son, Nick (Karl Burnett).
 Jenny fell in love with her boss, Michael McKenna (Paul Gittins) and later briefly dated Declan Kennedy (Kevin J. Wilson).
 Scandal struck when it was revealed Jenny was Guy Warner's (Craig Parker) mistress despite his relationship with Meredith Fleming (Stephanie Wilkin).
 The clinic staff turned against Jenny but when they realised she was just lonely, she was forgiven.
 Jenny began to be stalked by a boy named Adam (Jeremy Brennan) who claimed to be her real biological son, though it was never disproven, he was later sectioned due to his deteriorating mental health.

-Jenny began to date Johnny Marinovich (Stelios Yiakmis) and fell pregnant.
-The pregnancy was terminated but Jenny was devastatingly diagnosed with breast cancer and all the while Johnny was cheating on her.
+Jenny began to date Johnny Marinovich (Stelios Yiakmis) and the pair bought the local bar ‘‘Kennedy’s’’ from Alex McKenna (Liddy Holloway).
+In the 1994 cliffhanger, Jenny released she was pregnant but early in the new year she terminated the pregnancy.
+Jenny was devastated when Michael sold the management contract of the clinic to Julia Thornton (Elizabeth Hawthorne) and then diagnosed with breast cancer, and all the while Johnny was cheating on her with his ex-wife Ellen Crozier (Robyn Malcolm).
 Jenny's cancer went into remission and she left Johnny and took up with Ian Seymour (David Press).
+Johnny sold his shares of Kennedy’s to Jenny, who in turn sold the bar back to Alex.
+Cashed up and with a new lease on life, Jenny opened a dedicated Women’s Health Clinic within Shortland Street.
+In May 1997, Clinic Director David Kearney decided to fold the Women’s Clinic into Shortland Street’s main clinic operations and offered Jenny the role of Business Director - the position she longed for along when working underneath Michael.

-The two eloped but broke up when his true antagonistic nature was unveiled after he attempted to drown Kirsty (Angela Dotchin).
+Following a brief kiss when Michael returned to Ferndale, Jenny and Ian eloped but broke up when his true antagonistic nature was unveiled after he attempted to drown Kirsty (Angela Dotchin).
 News later came that Ian had died but Nick discovered he had in fact faked his death and Jenny called the police on him when he tried to kill Nick.
 Jenny became increasingly disillusioned with the health system and the return of her best friend Marj (Elizabeth McRae) saw Jenny offered a job in politics.
 She accepted and left Ferndale.
 Jenny and Marj returned 4 years later to attend Nick's marriage to Waverley Wilson (Claire Chitham).
 Their friendship broke up when Jenny announced her resignation however Nick talked them through it and the two departed after the ceremony.